 Do you want to create a multilingual website to connect with more people around the globe?
 Will your product or service benefit people, no matter what language people speak?

 Since I teach my classes in English, my students need to be proficient in English.
-So, I do not have multiple languages on my website.
+So, I don’t have multiple languages on my main website.
 However, one of my students has a bed and breakfast.
-She wants to attract visitors from all over the world, so it makes sense to offer her website content in multiple languages.
+She wants to attract visitors from all over the world, so it makes sense to offer her website content in multiple languages. (see image above)

-There are numerous WordPress plugins to help you with this task.
-The four above are just a few of my top tools.
+Several WordPress plugins can help translate your site.
+The four above are just a few of my favorites.
 Do some research on your own to find the one that you like.
 Of course, be sure to evaluate any plugin before you install it to ensure that it’s what you need.